adambaskerville/adambaskerville.github.io/_posts/2020-08-19-LangtonsAnt2ElectricBoogaloo.md

 ![Desktop View](https://raw.githubusercontent.com/adambaskerville/adambaskerville.github.io/master/_posts/LangtonsAntCode/LRRL_1000000.png)

-Check out this pattern!
+Check out this pattern, or should i say [fractal](https://mathworld.wolfram.com/Fractal.html)!
+Fractals are objects that need not exhibit **exactly** the same structure at all scales, but the same "type" of structures must appear on all scales which is what happens here.
 There is clear symmetry and no evidence of the ant forming a "highway" like our original ant did.
 In fact you can increase the number of steps and no highways will ever be produced.

 Something I find fascinating with this problem is how such a simple movement pattern can produce such a complex structure.
 This now poses the question, what other pathways can our ant follow, what about `RRLL`? or `LRRRRRLLR`? the possibilities are endless.
 We want to write a general program where we can enter any step combination without having to explicitly program a different conditional statement for each step as this will take considerable effort and time.